Algafix/problemes-dprot/README.md

 # problemes-dprot

-Coding examples and problems from the subject Data Protection
+Coding examples and exercises from the subject Data Protection.